Democracy is pretty cool.

 We should try it some time.
 I love helping people participate in politics, whether it's scientists, voters, or volunteers who are knocking on doors.
 We all count when we're all counted.

-Right now, I'm serving as the Communications Director for the U.S. House Select Committee on the Climate Crisis.
-But soon I'll be heading up communications at the Voter Participation Center, which has helped 4 million people register and vote, with a special focus on young people, people of color and unmarried women, which it calls the "Rising American Electorate."
+I'm heading up communications at the Voter Participation Center, which has helped 4 million people register and vote, with a special focus on young people, people of color and unmarried women.
+These groups comprise a majority of people, but not a majority of voters.
+We're trying to fix that.
+Democracies only work when they're truly representative.

 Helping organizations identify the audiences, policymakers, messages and messengers they need to win public interest campaigns.